What are dental implants?

-- Despite improvements in dental care, millions of Americans suffer tooth loss -- mostly due to tooth decay, gingivitis (gum disease), or injury.
-For many years, the only treatment options available for people with missing teeth were bridges and dentures.
-But, today, dental implants are available.
+Millions of Americans suffer tooth loss, mostly due to tooth decay, gingivitis, or injury.
+For years, the only treatment options available were bridges and dentures.
+Today, however, dental implants are an option.

 After the dental implant, mild soreness can be treated with over-the-counter pain medications, such as Tylenol or Motrin.